Bon Appétit Management Company has become a model for what is possible in sustainable food service.

 Fish to Fork and Seafood

-All seafood is purchased in accordance with the Monterey Bay Aquarium's Seafood Watch guidelines for sustainable seafood.
+We strive to ensure all of our seafood is purchased in accordance with the Monterey Bay Aquarium's Seafood Watch guidelines for sustainability.
 Locally sourced fish that meets certain guidelines is the first choice for seafood purchases.
 Tuna is dolphin-safe, packed in water.Animal Welfare

 For a detailed look at our commitments to pork raised without use of gestation crates, eggs from hens not housed in battery cages, rBGH-free milk and yogurt, and more, visit our Animal Welfare page.